 Professor Thomas Nowotny

-In our group we use computational and hybrid systems approaches to better understand the properties and function of sensory and motor systems.
+In our group we use computational and hybrid systems approaches to better understand the properties and function of sensory and motor systems as well as taking inspiration from the brain to build better AI.
 This involves three main areas of research:

-- using GPU technology to accelerate the simulation of brain circuits
+2. using GPU technology to accelerate the simulation of Spiking Neural Networks

-I am happy to supervise a lab rotation and PhD in any of these three areas.
+I am happy to supervise a PhD in any of these three areas.
 Work on olfaction could include continuing the work on models of odour sensing in the peripheral olfactory system of insects.
 For the computationally minded, large scale simulations of olfactory systems and/or networks for AI applications inspired by insect brains with GeNN are an option.
-Finally, in hybrid systems research we are working on a methodology to build faithful conductance-based models of individual cells in the lab without the use of chemical blockers.
-This work would involve both programming and electrophysiology.

-Collaborations within Sussex Neuroscience: We have a long-standing collaboration with George & Ildiko Kemenes, Kevin Staras and Paul Graham and are also now starting to work with Claudio Alonso.
+Collaborations within Sussex Neuroscience: We have a long-standing collaboration with George & Ildiko Kemenes, Kevin Staras and Paul Graham and are also now working with Claudio Alonso.

 - H. K. Chan, F. Hersperger, E. Marachlian, B. H. Smith, F. Locatelli, P. Szyszka, T. Nowotny (2018) Odorant mixtures elicit less variable and faster responses than pure odorants.
 PLoS Comp Biol 14(12):e1006536. doi: 10.1007/s00422-019-00797-7

 - J. C. Knight, T. Nowotny (2018) GPUs outperform current HPC and neuromorphic solutions in terms of speed and energy when simulating a highly-connected cortical model.
 Front Neurosci 12:941. doi: 10.3389/fnins.2018.00941